zalo/MathUtilities/README.md

 <img src="http://i34.photobucket.com/albums/d144/Zalo10/platformer_zpsaszusawb.gif">

 Uses a neat trick where, if the anchor of a spring joint is moved, both connected rigidbodies are physically affected.
 This allows one to easily simulate "muscles".

-###Minkowski Difference Visualizer

-Uses a compute shader to draw arbitrary 2D Minkowski "Differences" in real time.
-The Minkowski Sum (and its modification, the "Minkowski Difference") is a core operation in collision detection.
-This concept allows for a fully generalized way of determining whether any two objects are intersecting, and what the minimum translation is that separates them.
-The key is determining whether the origin (of the coordinate system used in the operation) is inside of the resulting Minkowski Difference shape.
-GJK is a collision detection technique that implements this check quickly for convex objects, with only a few samples of the implicit Minkowski Difference.

 ###Rolling Cubes
 <img src="http://i34.photobucket.com/albums/d144/Zalo10/rolling_zpsw1tj8dks.gif">